Pradipti-Singh/PERSON-S-INFORMATION/README.md

 # PERSON-S-INFORMATION
-In this , a person has to enter a few informations
+In this , a person has to enter  few informations